 Based in Schiphol Airport in the Netherlands, KLM Royal Dutch Airlines operates flights to over 160 destinations worldwide.
 As the company celebrates its 100 year anniversary, it aims to remain a front runner in a competitive industry by becoming more data-driven.

-To achieve this, an X-Force team from Xomnia made up of an analytics translator, two data scientists and two data engineers was assigned to work on researching the repercussions of delays at KLM Royal Dutch Airlines.
-In order to determine which solution would have the most effective action for day-to-day operations at KLM, the team started by analyzing the problem and found two opportunities to make the most impact
+To achieve this, a team from Xomnia made up of an analytics translator, two data scientists and two data engineers was assigned to work on researching the repercussions of delays at KLM Royal Dutch Airlines.
+In order to determine which solution would have the most effective action for day-to-day operations at KLM, the team started by analyzing the problem and found two opportunities to make the most impact.

 Solution: Updated and new delay prediction models